7 Best Hunting Watches Reviewed (Rough & Tough)

 These are always something you should look for.
 Firstly, its always a good idea to have a second compass.
 When you lose or your regular compass breaks for whatever reason, you’ll always have a digital back up on your watch.

 Clearly, the GPS is an awesome feature to have.
 Personally, we’d suggest using it as a back up to a larger GPS.
 As the watch GPS is often a bit small and hard to read.

 Something that is rarely brought up, how long will your watch last in the wilderness?
 If you have your GPS and a handful of other features running, your watch WILL run out of battery power.
 Pick a watch that has a high battery rating.

-This should go without saying, but whenever you get something you need to rely on, get somethign that will last.
-Often good watches are bade of stainless steal and similar materials that can take a beating.
+This should go without saying, but whenever you get something you need to rely on, get something that will last.
+Often good watches are a blend of stainless steel and similar materials that can take a beating.
 If the price seems too good to be true, it often is.

 Surprisingly, this is often an overlooked feature.
-You want want to make sure the band is comfortable and durable.
-Whenever you buy a watch, make sure its a good fit and somethign you’ll happily ware all day.
+You want to make sure the band is comfortable and durable.
+Whenever you buy a watch, make sure it’s a good fit and something you’ll happily wear all day.

 Let’s face it, bad things happen.
-Always be prepaired for a bad rain storm.
+Always be prepared for a bad rain storm.